 The ABLE exoskeleton is a low-cost, light and easy-to-use lower limb exoskeleton with only the essential mechanisms and sensors to promote functional walking recovery of patients with SCI.
 It consists of three modular components: an actuation system at the knee that acts as an artificial muscle, a sensor at the shank that detects the user’s intention, and a backpack containing the electronics and power supply.
 The actuation and sensor modules are installed on the current passive orthopaedic supports, which are usually owned by the target patients.
 This affordable device will allow patients to take an active role in their own rehabilitation, either at home or in a clinical setting.

 The project is based on the research carried out since 2010 by BIOMEC, in collaboration with universities of La Coruña and Extremadura, through 3 competitive projects funded by MINECO.
 To date the device has been tested in a patient with SCI who showed an increase in walking speed, step frequency, stride length and balance.
 Thanks to the CaixaImpulse funding, the exoskeleton will be tested in 5 subjects with SCI.
-The ABLE project counts with the collaboration of Institut Guttmann Neurorehabilitation Hospital and Ortopèdia Grau Soler.
+The ABLE project counts with the collaboration of Institut Guttmann Neurorehabilitation Hospital, and orthopaedic companies like Ortopèdia Grau Soler and Ortopedia Prim.

 The ABLE is one of the 23 projects that will receive funding from the CaixaImpulse programme, in its third call.
 The selected projects were presented during a press conference held on July 5th at the Palau Macaya, in Barcelona.
 The presentation was chaired by Jaume Giró, managing director of “la Caixa” Foundation, and Marcelino Armenter, managing director of CriteriaCaixa and chairman of Caixa Capital Risc.
 The project leaders of the two best-rated projects of the CaixaImpulse Programme 2017, Josep Maria Font (ABLE) and Andreu Martínez (Corify), had the opportunity to present briefly their projects during the event.